lyteword/chspurgeon-tod/volume-4/psalm-98.md

 Back to the joyous Alps, who call to her aloud."

 ### Verse 9

+> Before the LORD; for he cometh to judge the earth: with righteousness shall he judge the world, and the people with equity.

 *Before the Lord; for he cometh to judge the earth.* Stiller music such as made the stars twinkle with their soft kind eyes suited his first coming at Bethlehem, but his second advent calls for trumpets, for he is a judge; and for all earth's acclamations, for he has put on his royal splendour.
 The rule of Christ is the joy of nature.
 All things bless his throne, yea, and the very coming of it.
 As the dawn sets the earth weeping for joy at the rising of the sun, till the dewdrops stand in her eyes, so should the approach of Jesus' universal reign make all creation glad.
 With righteousness shall he judge the world, and the people with *equity.* This is the joy of it.
 No tyrant and no weakling is he, to oppress the good or to indulge the vain, his law is good, his action right, his government the embodiment of justice.
 If ever there was a thing to rejoice in upon this poor, travailing earth, it is the coming of such a deliverer, the ascension to the universal throne of such a governor.
 All hail, Jesus! all hail!
 Our soul faints with delight at the sound of thins approaching chariots, and can only cry, "Come quickly.
 Even so, come quickly, Lord Jesus!"
 Keble's version of the last four verses is so truly beautiful that we cannot deny our readers the luxury of perusing it: